 This is a big challenge for you and is also a test of how the other person will react to unexpected comments.
-Example, “I really appreciate your honesty and straight forward responses.
+For example, “I really appreciate your honesty and straightforward responses.
 But don’t you think your approach has made you more enemies than friends?”

 29. Share with your partner an embarrassing moment in your life.